-Britain has a privatised rail network that covers the whole of the country, serving more than 2,500 stations.
-Divided into regional sections, the system is generally efficient and reliable.
-Parts of the network are occasionally closed for repairs, mostly at weekends, so check with your local station or online before travelling.
-Journeys across the country may involve a number of changes, since most lines radiate from London, which has seven major terminals.
-There is also a rail link with continental Europe on Eurostar, from King’s Cross St Pancras station in London and Ebbsfleet and Ashford in Kent.
+Britain has a privatised rail network that covers the whole of the country, serving more than 2,500 stations - the system is efficient, reliable and taking the train will add a real sense of adventure to your trip.
+Journeys across the country may involve changes since most lines radiate from London, which has seven major terminals.
+There is also a fantastic rail link with continental Europe on Eurostar, from King’s Cross St Pancras station in London and Ebbsfleet and Ashford in Kent.

-Large travel agents and all railway stations sell train tickets.
+You can buy your train tickets from large travel agents and all railways stations.
 First-class tickets cost about one-third more than standard fares, and buying a return fare is sometimes cheaper than buying two singles.

 Allow plenty of time to buy your ticket, and always ask about any special offers or reduced fares.
 An advance ticket is usually cheaper than one bought on the day, but often has restrictions on your ability to change or cancel your journey.

 Consumers can buy tickets directly from the rail provider, National Rail or a third-party website, such as the trainline.
 At Rail Easy, you may find discounted tickets in advance.
 Virgin Trains cover much of England, Scotland and Wales and there are no booking fees.
 Ticket offices in rural areas may close at weekends, so if you are unable to buy a ticket a conductor on board will sell you one.